 We do competitive link research to see what other brands are up to and one-up them, but you can also use it to find potential link opportunities and new strategies.

 Why You Should Do It: It’s a great way of using your competitors’ resources for your own gain.
 If they’re getting links from sources that you didn’t think you could try before, it’ll tell you to go for it.
 Besides, your competitors are most likely doing it too.

 - List the competitors whose stats you want to track.
 You can start with your top three competitors and analyze the others as you go along.

-- Use Majestic SEO’s Site Explorer to get information about your competitors.
+- Use Majestic’s Site Explorer to get information about your competitors.
 Go to the Backlinks tab to view the full list of links in their backlink profile.

-- Download the data – Majestic SEO lets you download this in Excel, CSV or TSV formats.
+- Download the data – Majestic lets you download this in Excel, CSV or TSV formats.

 - Organize the links in the spreadsheet.
 Sort the items first according to Link Type, then according to Source Trust Flow.
 This will allow you to prioritize what sites to build links on.

 - Examine the sites they are building links on.
 Which of these are sites you haven’t reached out to?
 Check what kind of value they can offer and how relevant they really are to your industry.